Nancy Wilson Songs

 You Don’t Know What Love Is

-Just about every jazz singer has sung this heart wrenching song penned by Gene de Paul, Don Raye.
-Gone is the jazz quintet, and instead Nancy is accompanied by luscious string arrangements by George Shearing and Milt Raskin.
-Rising above the strings, Nancy sings with anguish and passion that plunges the emotional depths of the lyrics.
+Gone is the jazz quintet, and instead Nancy is accompanied by a luscious string arrangement by George Shearing and Milt Raskin.
+Rising above the strings, Nancy sings with an anguish and passion that plunges the emotional depths of the lyrics.

 From the album Hello Young Lovers (1962)